LCabbage/201834869LiZongbu/README.md

     Calculate conditional probabilities and prior probabilities, use a multinomial model, and use smoothing techniques (to avoid zero) and logarithm (to speed up calculations).</br>
     Classify the text, select the one with the highest probability, and save the results to the document.</br>
 * compute_acc.py</br>
-    Read saved result documents (number, category, forecast category), divide by space, compare whether the category and forecast category are the same, and then calculate the accuracy.
+    Read saved result documents (number, category, forecast category), divide it by spaces, compare whether the category and forecast category are the same, and then calculate the accuracy.
 ### Performance
     分类正确的个数： 3042
     测试集总文档数： 3772